Murray Waas: Assessments of Waas's journalism

+Shaw wrote that their stories illustrated how the George H.W.
+Bush administration's provision of "billions of dollars worth of loan guarantees and military technology to Saddam Hussein" helped pay for, and supply, the sophisticated and deadly weapons which Saddam later "used against American and allied forces in the Persian Gulf War."

+Media critic Russ Baker praised the same reporting in the Columbia Journalism Review,. observing that the reporters' stories were "admirably, light on anonymous sources and heavy on information from [classified] documents."

-Baker further pointed out that Waas had earlier been one of only a handful of reporters who had written about the covert Reagan and Bush administration's covert foreign policies leading up to hostilities with Iraq, prior to the war itself.
+Baker further pointed out that Waas had earlier been one of only a handful of reporters who had written about the covert Reagan and Bush administrations' covert foreign policies leading up to hostilities with Iraq, prior to the war itself.
 Baker noted that the Village Voice on Dec.
-18, 1990 "published a major investigation" by Waas demonstrating that George Bush was a behind-the-scenes advocate of a pro-Iraq tilt," during and after the Iran-Iraq war.
+18, 1990 "published a major investigation" by Waas demonstrating that George Bush had been a major behind-the-scenes advocate of a pro-Iraq tilt, during and after the Iran-Iraq war.